CICS110/CICS110.github.io/main/lectures/07-branching/Jared/index.md

 With boolean expressions we could represent the "it is raining" part of that.
 The "I will grab my umbrella" part could be represented a bunch of ways in code (such as adding `"umbrella"` to some list).
-But the the **"if"** part, having the code be dependent on the boolean, that we can't do.
+But that **"if"** part, having the code be dependent on the boolean, that we can't do.

 Time to change that.

 <details>
-<summary><b>Extra: Bootleg Branching</b></summary>
+<summary><b>Very Extra: Bootleg Branching</b></summary>

 :::warning

+This isn't a real point, this is just psychopathic coding.
-This will actively do damage to your psyche.
+This may do actively do damage to your psyche.
+Although if you can make sense of it, you are probably in a really solid place.

 :::

 Technically, we could bootleg branching by abusing short-circuiting.

-If this code makes an iota of sense to you ...
+By having the code we would like to be conditionally executed be in right hand side of an `and` statement, it will only be executed if the left hand side evaluates to `True`;
+otherwise the short circuiting on `False` would prevent that code from being run.

 ```py live_py title=Bootleg_If
 equipment = ["coat", "hat"]